 - “Higher income may indeed influence reflected satisfaction with life without significantly enhancing our experienced happiness”

 - “We tend to view the past as a concentrated time line of emotionally exciting events”

 - “We do not need to consciously remember that we made a choice in order for that choice to change our preferences”

 - The brain tracks errors in our predictive capabilities “only when the new information is positive”

-As this book isn’t specifically written for designers, developers etc., you have to draw your own conclusions from the empirical evidence put forward.
+What does this mean for somebody that helps design User Interfaces?As this book isn’t specifically written for designers, developers etc., you have to draw your own conclusions from the empirical evidence put forward.
 For instance, one study manipulated volunteers’ expectations by altering the dopamine functions in their brain using naturally occurring amino acids.
 The results of this experiment led Tali to conclude:

-Yes, without a doubt.
+Should you read this book?Yes, without a doubt.
 For a little over £5 for the Kindle version it’s a bargain.
 As a designer there are some great insights, but more importantly, as a human it’s a real eye opener on one’s own psyche and on those around you.
 I can’t recommend it highly enough.